KSR4599/ksr4599.github.io/index.md

 Developed a Least Common Denominator API that provides cross-disciplinary access to data to enable correlative and collaborative research across the mission boundaries for the present and past NASA missions.

-### Graduate Teaching Assistant at George Mason University 01/2021 -- Present
+### Graduate Teaching Assistant at George Mason University 01/2021 -- 05/2021
 <img src="images/gta.gif?raw=true"/>
 Graduate Teaching Assistant in the Department of Information Sciences and Technology, assisting more than 100 students for a Python-based advanced course.